TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

 ---
 # Model configuration

-This part of configuration defines how to configure Components and some of the runtime behaviour (e.g. error handling) for a given scenario type (Lite or Flink engine).
+This part of configuration defines how to configure Components and certain runtime behaviour (e.g. error handling) for a given scenario type (Lite or Flink engine).
 It is processed not only at the Designer but also passed to the execution engine (e.g. Flink), that’s why it’s parsed and processed a bit differently:

-* Defaults can be defined in `defaultModelConfig.conf`.
-Standard deployment (e.g. with docker sample) has it [here](https://github.com/TouK/nussknacker/blob/staging/defaultModel/src/main/resources/defaultModelConfig.conf).
-* defaultModelConfig.conf is currently resolved both on designer (to extract information about types of data or during scenario testing) and on execution engine (e.g. on Flink or in Lite runtime).
-That’s why all environment variables used there have to be defined also on all Flink/Lite engine runtime hosts (!).
-This is a technical limitation and may change in the future.
 * Some Components can use a special mechanism which resolves and adds additional configuration during deployment, which is then passed to the execution engine.
 Such configuration is read and resolved only at the designer.
 Example: OpenAPI enrichers need to read its definition from external sites - so e.g. Flink cluster does not have to have access to the site with the definition.
+* There is additional set of defaults, taken from `defaultModelConfig.conf` if it exists on the classpath.
+The standard Nussknacker installation uses the one from [here](https://github.com/TouK/nussknacker/blob/staging/defaultModel/src/main/resources/defaultModelConfig.conf), installations using certain code customizations may use a different one.

 Look at [configuration areas](./#configuration-areas) to understand where Model configuration should be placed in Nussknacker configuration.